We think this movie stands out for:

 A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that 12 Strong may star Marvel hero Chris "Thor" Hemsworth, but it's not appropriate for the Avengers' younger fans.
 This is a violent war movie about U.S. soldiers in Afghanistan right after the 9/11 attacks.
 Expect some disturbing scenes -- such as the execution of a helpless woman who's been severely beaten -- as well as dismembered body parts and gore.
-There's also frequent strong language ("f--k," "s--t," and more) and a couple of sexual references.
+There's also brief drinking and smoking, frequent strong language ("f--k," "s--t," and more), and a couple of sexual references.
 But it also offers themes of communication, compassion, and teamwork and looks beyond surface patriotism to the complexities of war, such as the emotional cost of taking a life.

 - Parents say

 In 12 STRONG, a Special Forces unit of 12 Americans (including soldiers played by Chris Hemsworth, Michael Shannon, Michael Peña, and Travante Rhodes of Moonlight) is sent to Afghanistan shortly after 9/11 to assist a Northern Alliance general (Naveed Negahban).
 The team's overarching objective is to help take a Taliban stronghold city.
 To do so, they must overcome initial distrust between them and the general and navigate difficult country in which horses are the most practical form of travel.
 The unit's adventure is based on the now-declassified true story of the "horse soldiers" who represented America's first military response to the 9/11 attacks.